isx45128227/MongoVsPostgres/documentacio.md

-* It is also created a Dockerfile with the specifications, but the main problem is that the dump database is about 2GB and GitHub doesn't allow me to upload this file.
+* It is also created a [Dockerfile](https://github.com/isx45128227/MongoVsPostgres/blob/master/dockerPostgres/Dockerfile) with the specifications, but the main problem is that the dump database is about 2GB and GitHub doesn't allow me to upload this file.

 ### MongoDB docker

-* First of all we download and run MongoDB docker from DockerHub, where I also have the image already created.
+* First of all we download and run MongoDB docker from [DockerHub](https://hub.docker.com/r/isx45128227/mongotwitter/), where I also have the image already created.

     `[user@host ]$ docker run --name mongotwitter -h mongotwitter -d isx45128227/mongotwitter`

 * There is a problem with Docker and MongoDB.
-Docker interface does not allow Mongo to keep database data, so before we start using our docker mongo we have to restore information.
+Docker interface does not allow Mongo to keep database data, so before we start using our docker mongo we have to restore database information.

 * First of all we enter into the docker.